how to build your self confidence

 10 Ways to Raise Confident Kids

 Confidence is a learned trait and must be nurtured.
 It can be fragile at times.
 Some of the greatest achievers on the planet go through bouts of insecurity.
 That is not such a bad thing.
 It usually leads to even greater achievements.
 Nonetheless, the overall goal is for our kids to feel secure about who they were created to be.
-The following is how to build self-confidence in your kids.
+Want to know how to build self-confidence in your kids?
+Here are 10 ways.

 A simple task it would seem.
-Amazing how difficult it can be to just simply listen.
-Not solve, not direct and not lecture.
-Listen.
-All children will tell you what is on their mind.
+Amazing how difficult it can be to simply listen.
+Not solve, not direct and not lecture—just listen.
+All children will tell you what’s on their minds.
 They only want someone to hear them.
-Give your child the patience and time they need from you.
+Give your kids the patience and time they need from you.
 It will do a world of good.

 2. Pep Squad

-We all need a cheering section.
-A fan of who we are and what we do.
+We all need a cheering section, fans of who we are and what we do.
 Do that for your kids.
 Encouragement is vital in the growth of children.
 Go to the games, the recitals, and the plays.
 Reward good grades.
 Tap your feet to the instrument they are playing.
 Let them know how proud you are of their effort.

 3. The Big Picture

 Some children have outward abilities that are obvious and easy to recognize.
 Your son might be an outstanding soccer player for instance.
 However, that is not all there is to him.
-Make sure you affirm his other lesser seen qualities as well.
-Maybe he’s very kind and considerate.
-Generous.
+Make sure you affirm his other lesser known qualities as well.
+Maybe he’s very kind and considerate or generous.
 See the entire picture of what your child is and acknowledge it.
 You do not want to raise a one-trick pony.

 Your kids need you to be involved in their lives.
 That requires adjustments in your schedule.
 Two hours per night seeing you sit on the couch does not qualify as being involved.
-Teacher meetings.
-The occasional visit to the school for lunch.
-One-on-one time doing whatever.
+There are teacher meetings, the occasional visit to the school for lunch, one-on-one time doing whatever.
 Make time for each of your children individually as best as you can.
 It shows them that they matter to you.

 Papa Bear.
 That’s you.
 Cuddly and furry, but ferocious if need be when danger lurks.
 Children desperately need to feel secure.
 Home should be a loving and safe place.
 It’s your job to make it so.
 That seems like common sense, but so many children lack this security in their life.
 Parents fighting.
 Destructive habits.
 Drug abuse.
 A great many things can ruin the security of your child’s emotions and thusly their confidence.
 Stay alert and stay on duty, Papa Bear.
 Remember your kids are watching everything you do.